St Francis College provides premium quality accommodation.

 Apart from clothing, study equipment and personal items, you need to bring your own towels, and are advised to bring an extra blanket for the winter months.
 You should also bring a few good outfits for formal occasions and official functions.

 Yes.
 There is a laundry with two washing machines and two tumble dryers.

 Residents are required to launder their own towels and clothing.
 The college launders the bed linen.

 One of the huge advantages of living at St Francis College is the high standard of cleanliness at the college.
 The house staff clean the residents' bedrooms and the common areas regularly.

 Students who move to St Francis from other accommodation providers say that this is one of the major points of difference between St Francis and other residences.
-[Our fees are accordingly a bit higher than other accommodation options, but we are unashamed of the importance we place on the benefits of living in a clean environment.]

 For continued residency at St Francis, residents are generally required to pass at least three-quarters of the subjects they undertake.
 For example, if you study four subjects in a semester, you normally need to pass at least three of them to continue residency.